 Essential trace network terms are listed along with their descriptions.

-A pump placed at the end of a water pipe will have connectivity established because of the shared location.
+As an example, a pump placed at the end of a water pipe has implicit connectivity to the water pipe because of the shared location.

 Database trace network owner